0200134/r3c/README.md

 MIT License © 2025 [0200134](https://github.com/0200134)

+## 🤝 Collaboration Notice

+> **Note:**
+> The author is currently fulfilling mandatory military service (public service, 4th grade).
+> Therefore, any **commercial collaboration, consulting, or paid contribution** cannot be accepted at this time.
+>
+> For research, technical discussion, or non-commercial collaboration, feel free to open an issue.
+>
+> 📅 **Available for formal collaboration starting in 2027  later.**
 ---

 > 🧠 **R3C** — A Rust-independent C++ compiler experiment proving that modern toolchains can self-host without LLVM.